Van Jefferson Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Season Stats

+- So far this season, 14.4% of the 367 passes thrown by his team have gone Jefferson's way.

-- With 11 targets in the red zone this season, Jefferson has been on the receiving end of 14.3% of his team's 77 red zone pass attempts.
+- Jefferson has seen the ball thrown his way 11 times in the red zone this season, 14.3% of his team's 77 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Jefferson's matchup with the Packers.